 - 5.1 Members will recall that a major debt re-profiling exercise was previously undertaken to address areas where debt costs did not match loan charges grant periods (report 109/13 refers).
 There remains within the debt portfolio however a significant level of debt relating to assets the Council no longer owns.
-It's considered that retaining an approach of using headroom for special repayments (in line with previous years) is therefore still beneficial, both to allow such debts to be removed over time and to reduce future capital financing costs. - 5.2 Members are accordingly asked to approve the continuation of the special repayment strategy at a maximum level of £1.0 million per annum, subject to such headroom existing at the year end and being highlighted in the regular revenue monitoring reports.
+It's considered that retaining an approach of using headroom for special repayments (as set out last year in report 63/15) is therefore still beneficial, both to allow such debts to be removed over time and to reduce future capital financing costs. - 5.2 Members are accordingly asked to approve the continuation of the special repayment strategy at a maximum level of £1.0 million per annum, subject to such headroom existing at the year end and being highlighted in the annual budget carry forward report.
 In line with previous years, any balance of headroom over and above the £1.0 million special repayment will be carried forward to be used against budget pressures (in the form of corporate CFCR) in the following year.
-This approval will continue to be sought on an annual basis. - 5.3 The ongoing effects of the debt re-profiling and the proposed continuation of special repayments and headroom carry forward have been included within the updated long term affordability assessment presented in this report.
+This approval will continue to be sought on an annual basis. - 5.3 The ongoing effects of the debt re-profiling and the continuation of special repayments have been included within the updated long term affordability assessment presented in this report.